Skip to main content

 The graph pattern above matches on temperature measurements in rooms.

-Querying the network
+Querying the Network

 When querying the network for the pattern, the variables (?measurement, ?room, and ?temperature) can be bound to known values, to limit the possible matches.